Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Preliminaries

 In the wire cut, the target operation to be replaced is the $n$-qubit identity channel, denoted by $\mathrm{id}^n$.
 The identity channel is defined as the completely positive and trace-preserving (CPTP) map that transmits any input exactly to itself without alteration.
 Formally, $\mathrm{id}^n: \Linear{\mathbb{C}^d} \rightarrow \Linear{\mathbb{C}^d}$ is defined by

 In contrast, the implementable operations are restricted to quantum channels that can be simulated using only local operations and classical communication (LOCC) between devices.
 Specifically, we consider a special class of quantum channels that can be realized through the following sequence of steps: (i) the sender performs a measurement on the input state $\rho$, (ii) communicates the measurement outcome to the receiver via a classical channel, and (iii) the receiver prepares a quantum state conditioned on the received outcome.
 Such channels are known as \textit{measure-and-prepare} (MP) channels (or equivalently, \textit{entanglement-breaking} channels)~\cite{doi:10.1142/S0129055X03001709}, and they take the general form $\sum_{\mu} \mathrm{tr}(E_\mu \rho) \sigma_\mu$ where $\sigma_\mu$ are quantum states, and $\{E_\mu\}_\mu$ denotes a positive operator-valued measure (POVM) satisfying $\sum_\mu E_\mu=I$ and $E_\mu\geq0$ for all $\mu$.
-Moreover, building on the above quantum operations, when classical post-processing is allowed, where the post-processing consists of multiplying the circuit outputs by $c_{\mu} \in\{\pm1\}$ depending on intermediate measurement outcomes $\mu$, we can define the following channel:
+Moreover, when classical post-processing is allowed, the measurement outcome $\mu$ can be assigned a scalar weight $c_\mu$, typically $c_\mu\in\{\pm1\}$.
+It is then convenient to absorb this classical weight into the linear representation

-In wire cutting, this channel is used as the decomposition basis; we refer to it as the MP channel in what follows.
-In summary, a wire cut represents the identity channel as a linear combination of MP channels:
+Strictly speaking, when some $c_\mu$ are negative, $\mathcal M$ is not itself a CPTP channel.
+Operationally, it is implemented by an MP channel followed by classical post-processing.
+We refer to such linear representations as post-processed MP maps.
+In wire cutting, this channel is used as the decomposition basis.
+In summary, a wire cut represents the identity channel as a linear combination of post-processed MP maps:

 In this way, the QPD-based circuit cut provides an unbiased estimator of the desired expectation value, but the statistical error is amplified by a rescaling (multiplicative) factor of $\gamma:=\sum_{i}|a_i|$.
 According to Hoeffding's inequality~\cite{hoeffding1963probability}, to estimate the expectation value with an additive error $\epsilon$ with high probability, it suffices to perform